phalcon-orphanage/docs/en/routing.md

 ```

 ## Trailing Slashes
 Sometimes a route could be accessed with extra/trailing slashes.
-The extra slashes will produce a not-found status in the dispathcer, which is not what we want.
+The extra slashes will produce a not-found status in the dispatcher, which is not what we want.
 You can set up the router to automatically remove the slashes from the end of handled route.

 ```php
 <?php